open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 #### Isolated processor

-This is a `LogRecordProcessor` decorator ensuring the log record passed to `OnEmit` of the configured `processor` does not share mutable data with subsequent registered processors.
+This is an implementation of `LogRecordProcessor` ensuring the log record passed to `OnEmit` of the configured `processor` does not share mutable data with subsequent registered processors.
-For example, the `OnEmit` implementation of the isolated processor can make a deep copy of the log record before passing it to the wrapped processor.
+For example, the `OnEmit` implementation of the isolated processor can be a decorator that makes a deep copy of the log record before passing it to the configured `processor`.

 **Configurable parameters:**